ma3ke/kreeftje/README.md

 Within the program, the following key bindings can be used for navigation.

+&larr;, &rarr;, `h`, `l`
+: Move between the stories list and comments view.

 &darr;, &uarr;, `j`, `k`
-: Select next and previous stories in the page.
+: Select next and previous stories in the stories list page.
+Move up and down in the comments view.

 `J`, `K`
-: Move to the next and previous page.
+: Move to the next and previous page when in the stories list.
+Move to the next and previous story when in the comments view.

 `g`, `G`
-: Move to the top and bottom of the stories list.
+: Move to the top and bottom of the stories list or comments view.

 `o`, `Enter`
 : Open the selected story in the browser.